Zhiyuan-Jiao/Mockup-for-a-project-of-degital-geograpies/README.md

 ### 2.2 Relevant Resources

 This section will introduce some relevant resources you probably will need when designing your own mockup.
-Please make sure to download the charts plugin, System design kits and Google Map UI design kits ahead since we will use them in the next design mockup section.
+Please make sure to download the Charts plugin, System design kits and Google Map UI design kits ahead as we will use them in the next design mockup section.

 Maps: base map